First Capital Bank Zambia Limited: History

 In December 2019, First Capital Bank Zambia received a four-year loan worth US$10 million from the Netherlands Development Finance Company (FMO), for onward lending to SMEs in Zambia.

 Ownership

 The First Capital Bank Group maintains a 49 percent shareholding in First Capital Bank Zambia Limited.

 Branches

-The bank's headquarters are located at: Ground Floor, Kwacha Pension House, Plot.
-4604, Tito Road, Lusaka, Zambia.
+The bank's headquarters are located at: First Capital House, Stand No. 30078, Corner Chilubi Road and Church Road, Fairview Area, Lusaka, Zambia.
 The bank maintains brick-and-mortar branches as these locations: